danielleherrington/cyclistic-project/README.md

 - **janitor**: Provides easy-to-use functions for cleaning data and improving data quality, particularly for handling column names and cleaning.
 - **lubridate**: A package for working with dates and times, simplifying date manipulation.
 - **scales**: A package for scaling and formatting data for better visualisation (e.g., custom axis labels, formatting numbers).
+- **leaflet**: A package for creating interactive maps, which is particularly useful for visualising geographic data.

 ## 📈 **Key Findings & Recommendations**